ecai0608/iX-DP-defect-synthesization/README.md

 If we have time:
-- randomize HDRI background and grunge texture (might have to find a couple more)
+- (DONE) randomize HDRI background (might have to find a couple more)
 - swap out all operator calls for alternative implementations - operator calls always reload the blender scene, which can drastically increase runtime
 - add noise to pits
 - implement bumps